Kellswork/agirlcodes.dev/posts/build-todo-app-backend-golang-tutorial.md

 Create a `func CreateTodo` function handler.
 Inside the function, create a `todo` variable of type `CreatTodo` to store the user input sent through the request body.

 `json.NewDecoder(r.body)Decode(&todo)` decodes the input sent in the request body.
-If an error occurred and it fails to decode the response body, we return a JSON response with a 400(Bad request)HTTP status code and an error message.
+If an error occurrs and it fails to decode the response body, we return a JSON response with a 400(Bad Request) HTTP status code and an error message.

 ```go
 func createTodo(rw http.ResponseWriter, r *http.Request) {

 	var todoReq CreateTodo

 	if err := json.NewDecoder(r.Body).Decode(&todoRequestBody); err != nil {
 		log.Printf("failed to decode json data: %v\n", err.Error())
 		rnd.JSON(rw, http.StatusBadRequest, renderer.M{